Camille Balanche: Biography

-Daughter of Gérald Balanche and Nacéra Larfi Balance, Camille Balanche was born in Le Locle and grew up in La Chaux-de-Fonds.
+Daughter of Gérald Balanche and Nacira Larfi Balanche, Camille Balanche was born in Le Locle and grew up in La Chaux-de-Fonds.
 At the age of 12, she began her sporting career in ice hockey at the La Chaux-de-Fonds Hockey Club, before joining Montréal once she could no longer play in men's teams.
 In 2010, she was selected to play for Switzerland in the Olympic Games.

-Returning after the games, she started studying in the Federal Sporting School of Macolin and stoped ice hockey.
-In 2014, on the side of her studies, she discovered cycling and began a career in enduro.
+Returning after the games, she started studying in the Federal Sporting School of Macolin and stopped ice hockey.
+In 2014, beside of her studies, she discovered cycling and began a career in enduro.
 She won the first Swiss Cup in the discipline, joining the international field.

 In 2017, she began a new career in downhill, winning a bronze medal during the 2018 European Championships.
 She became European downhill champion the following year.

 In 2020, she became downhill world champion.